zaro/vscode-jinja/README.md

 # Jinja for Visual Studio Code

+** This is a fork of the official extension that uses paranthesis instead of brackets for jinja. ** To use just clone this repo in your ~/.vscode/extensions/ directory , and reload vscode.

 [![Join the chat at https://gitter.im/wholroyd/vscode-jinja](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/wholroyd/vscode-jinja?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This extension adds language colorization support for the Jinja template language to VS Code.